-From the Offer duration menu, select the time for which the customer pays the quoted price.
+From the Offer duration menu, if you're creating a non-subscription based quotes, select the time for which the customer pays the quoted price.
 After the offer duration has passed, the customer pays the listed price for their plan, without a discount.
 If you want the customer to continue with a custom pricing plan, you must set up a new offer for them when the current offer duration expires.

 Optionally, you can add notes for the customer.

 Optionally, you can assign an internal ID and add notes for your team.
 The ID and notes are not displayed to the customer.
 For example, you can use the internal ID to track the customer in your customer relationship management (CRM) software.

 To save an offer as a draft, click Save.